sam81/pychoacoustics/pychoacoustics/doc/engine.rst

 lines present the mean and the stadandard error of these threshold estimates.

-Table Block Summary Result Files
+UML and PSI Result Files
-""""""""""""""""""""""""""""""""

-The first two columns of a transformed up-down, weighted up-down or PEST block summary table result file contain the threshold estimate for each block of trials, and its standard deviation.
-The header of the column with the threshold estimate is ``threshold_arithmetic`` if the procedure was arithmetic, and ``threshold_geometric`` if the procedure was geometric.
+^^^^^^^^^^^^^^^^^^^^^^^^

-Table Session Summary Result Files
+Tabular Block Summary Result Files
 """"""""""""""""""""""""""""""""""

-The first two columns of a transformed up-down, weighted up-down or PEST session summary table result file contain the across-blocks mean threshold estimate for each experimental condition, and its standard error.
-The header of the column with the threshold estimate is ``threshold_arithmetic`` if the procedure was arithmetic, and ``threshold_geometric`` if the procedure was geometric.
+The UML and PSI tabular block summary result files have three paradigm specific columns:

+- **threshold** the estimate of the threshold, or the midpoint of the psychometric function
+- **slope** the estimate of the slope of the psychometric function
+- **lapse** the estimate of the lapse rate, which determines the upper asymptote of the psychometric function

+Tabular Full Result Files
+"""""""""""""""""""""""""

+The UML and PSI tabular block summary result files have two paradigm specific columns:

+- **adaptive_difference** the value at each trial of the parameter that is adaptively varied to find the psychometric function

+- **response** the response of the listener, 1 if s/he chose the correct interval, 0 otherwise

 Transformed Up-Down, and Weighted Up-Down Interleaved Result Files